Time-energy uncertainty relation for noisy quantum metrology: Setting

 Locally around $t_0$, Bob's optimal sensitivity is given via the Cram\'er-Rao bound~\eqref{z:5-HFHQQdFwEu} by Bob's Fisher information with respect to time,

 We may furthermore express $\rho_B$ and $\partial_t \rho_B$ as

-Determining $\FIqty{Bob}{t}$ in principle requires the usage of a general expression of the Fisher information for mixed states such as~\eqref{z:.eb-akuquBNd} or~\eqref{z:r7GWSaRrLfNh}, which can be significantly more cumbersome to manipulate as opposed to computing the variance of the Hamiltonian in the case of a pure state evolution.
+Determining $\FIqty{Bob}{t}$ in principle requires the usage of a general expression of the Fisher information for mixed states such as~\eqref{z:.eb-akuquBNd} or~\eqref{z:r7GWSaRrLfNh}, which can be significantly more cumbersome to manipulate as opposed to computing the variance of the Hamiltonian in the case of a pure-state evolution.

 \paragraph{The environment.} Any quantum channel $\mathcal{N}_{A\to B}$ can be expressed as a unitary evolution over a larger system, where the environment is initialized in a pure state.
 This construction is known as a Stinespring dilation.
 The initial pure state of the environment can be contracted with the global unitary to give a more concise description of the Stinespring dilation in terms of an isometry $A\to BE$.
 More precisely, any quantum channel $\mathcal{N}_{A\to B}$ can be written as